footcricket05/SoundSwitch/README.md

 ![ADE](https://user-images.githubusercontent.com/93007427/215278272-492cc2d7-0e86-461e-8ca3-c74981624ace.jpg)

-## Abstract
+## Description
-A circuit which operates through clap sound otherwise like that sound is called clap switch.
-This switch activates once or twice clapped & deactivates when again clapped once based on the design of the circuit.
-Clap switch is an interesting hobby circuit which turns on the lights with a clap sound.
-Condenser Mic basically converts sound energy into electrical energy, that in turns used to trigger IC 4017, through a Transistor.
-The fundamental concept of the clap switch is that the microphone used in this circuit receives the clap sound & generates a small signal to controls a lamp.
-This clap detector or clap activated switch can be used for home automation.
-Generally, this switch is operated through sound.
-For instance, light, fan, etc. can be controlled through clapping.
+This project involves building a clap switch circuit that can control home appliances like lights and fans.
+The circuit is activated by clapping sound and can turn on or off the connected device based on the design of the circuit.
+The main components of the clap switch circuit are CD4017 IC, BC547 NPN transistors, DC condenser mic, capacitors, resistors, LED, and a power supply.
+The circuit operates by converting the sound energy of the clap into electrical energy through the condenser mic.
+The mic generates a small signal that triggers the CD4017 IC through a transistor.
+The IC then controls the connected device through a relay.

-## Project Description
+This project is an interesting hobby circuit that can be used to control various home appliances with just a clap sound.
+It is a simple and cost-effective solution for home automation.

-This is a homemade clap switch control circuit with a relay.
-Therefore, any home appliance can be controlled with this clap switch circuit.
-Clap switch circuit components list: -
+## Components
 1. CD4017 IC
 2. BC547 NPN Transistors
 3. DC Condenser Mic